gaol/jar-pickers/README.md

 =====
 Run:

->> mvn -Parq-jbossas-managed clean test
+> mvn -Parq-jbossas-managed clean test

->> NOTE: it needs you set up $jbossHome environment, '/softwares/eap6/fortest' is used by default.
+> NOTE: it needs you set up $jbossHome environment, `/softwares/eap6/fortest` is used by default.

 Build
 =====

 Run:

->> mvn -Dmaven.test.skip=true clean install
+> mvn clean install